 Ancient Incan khipu knots

 Governments have been counting people and materials in censuses for thousands of years.
 The first known census in the world took place around 3800 BCE in the Babylonian Empire, and counted livestock, wool, butter, honey, milk, and vegetables.
 The oldest known surviving written census data is from the Chinese Han Dynasty (2 CE).
 Around 1400 years later, the Incan Empire recorded census data using knots on string.
-By the time Europe was colonizing much of the rest of the world, they used census data to keep track of and tax colonial populations.
+By the time Europe was colonizing much of the rest of the world, they used census data to keep track of and tax colonized populations.

 The first census in the United States was taken beginning August 2, 1790 and was finished 18 months later.
 Rather than establishing a tax on US citizens, it instead assigned governmental funding, votes in the Electoral College, and Congressional seats.
 Arizona’s first census was taken in 1864 after it became an official US territory.
 It listed 4,187 inhabitants, not including Native Americans.
 Though the US census is decennial (taken every 10 years), in 2015, several Arizona cities completed a special census to update their booming population numbers.
 In 2020, records showed that the population of the entire state of Arizona grew 11.9% in the previous decade, reaching over 7 million people for the first time.

 Census counts are snapshots in time, but are never 100% accurate.
 For one reason or another, people can be missed or overlooked, whether by accident (e.g. – if someone is away from their home during the count, for whatever reason) or deliberately (e.g. – “untaxed” Native Americans were purposefully excluded from the count in the US Constitution; enslaved African Americans were only included in the count as a whole – and only as 3/5 of a person – not as individuals in their own right; and many other minorities have been overlooked or their race/ethnicity ignored when counts were performed).
-Sometimes the enumerator’s handwriting is hard to decipher, and sometimes they spelled names wrong or recorded wrong information.
+Sometimes the enumerator’s handwriting is hard to decipher, and sometimes they spelled names wrong or recorded incorrect information.
 Sometimes other, outside influences can affect a census count (e.g. – when faced with overt, anti-immigrant legislation or prejudices, some immigrants are afraid to answer census questions fully or even at all).
 Funding and time allotted for census counts can also affect the accuracy of a census.
 We’ll never know how accurate the 1890 census was – all but a few thousand entries of that census were destroyed in a fire in 1921, including those of everyone living in Arizona.

 A 1950 census worker creating a punch card to tabulate census data.